 1. Voyageurs National Park

-As the #1 Historic Site In Minnesota, More Than Just Parks has chosen Voyageurs National Park.
+As the #1 Historic Site In Minnesota, More Than Just Parks has selected one of our favorite national parks – Voyageurs National Park.

 If you’re wondering how challenging it is to visit Voyageurs given that it’s almost exclusively accessible by boat – don’t!